 - administrative law judge (ALJ).
-An official of the Social Security Administration's (SSA's) Office of Hearings and Appeals who is specially qualified by education and experience to hold hearings and make independent decisions regarding eligibility for SSA programs based on all evidence and testimony.
+An official of the Social Security Administration's (SSA's) Office of Hearings and Appeals who is specially qualified by education and experience to hold hearings and make independent decisions regarding eligibility for SSA programs on the basis of all evidence and testimony.
 ALJs conduct impartial hearings and issue decisions to claimants who have appealed previous determinations by SSA.
-Also see administrative review process. - administrative review process.
-The procedures followed by the Social Security Administration (SSA) in determining one's rights under title II and title XVI of the Social Security Act.
-The administrative review process consists of several steps, which must usually be requested within certain time periods, in the following order: initial determination, reconsideration, decision of the administrative law judge, and a review by SSA's Appeals Council. - age.
-In tables showing beneficiaries in current payment status, the age classification is based on the beneficiary's current age.
-In tables showing awards, age is the beneficiary's age in the month of award. - allowance.
+See also administrative review process. - administrative review process.
+The procedures followed by the Social Security Administration (SSA) in determining one's rights under Title II and Title XVI of the Social Security Act.
+The administrative review process consists of several steps, which must usually be requested in the following order within certain time periods: initial determination, reconsideration, decision of the administrative law judge, and a review by SSA's Appeals Council. - age.
+In tables showing beneficiaries in current-payment status, the age classification is based on the beneficiary's current age.
+In tables showing awards, age is the beneficiary's age in the month of entitlement. - allowance.
 A determination by the Disability Determination Services, an administrative law judge, or the Appeals Council that an applicant meets the medical definition of disability under the law.
-Also see disability. - allowance rate.
+See also disability. - allowance rate.
 The percentage of allowed disability applications in a given time period calculated as the number of medically allowed applications divided by the total number of applications with a medical decision.
 At the hearing level, allowance rates are computed either as a percentage of dispositions (including dismissals) or as a percentage of decisions (excluding dismissals).
 In this publication, hearing level allowance rates are computed as a percentage of dispositions.
 An allowance rate provides a narrower view of the disability program than does an award rate because it excludes nonmedical determinations from its base. - Appeals Council.
 The organization within the Social Security Administration's Office of Hearings and Appeals that makes the final decision in the administrative review process.
-Also see administrative review process. - auxiliary benefit.
-A monthly benefit payable to a spouse or child of a retired or disabled worker (dependents benefit), or to a survivor of a deceased worker (survivors benefit).
+See also administrative review process. - auxiliary benefit.
+A monthly benefit payable to a spouse or child of a retired or disabled worker (dependents benefit) or to a survivor of a deceased worker (survivors benefit).